meta-llama/llama-recipes/recipes/quickstart/NotebookLlama/README.md

 Note: For our GPU Poor friends, you can also use the 8B and lower models for the entire pipeline.
 There is no strong recommendation.
 The pipeline below is what worked best on first few tests.
 You should try and see what works best for you!

-Here is the current outline:
+Here is step by step (pun intended) thought for the task:

 - Step 1: Pre-process PDF: Use `Llama-3.2-1B` to pre-process and save a PDF
 - Step 2: Transcript Writer: Use `Llama-3.1-70B` model to write a podcast transcript from the text